moskalyk/uflo/README.md

 ### FAQ

-#### Isn't this the beginning of cyborgism?
-Maybe.
-Just a push for another view to measure.

 #### Why not use a mobile app?
 * Possible Soundscape generated from the audio server [scsynth](https://supercollider.github.io/) can be live manipulated via neurofeedback.
 * Building process / customization is important for community of hackers.